Fix: Fingerprint Sensor not Working in Galaxy S Phones

 Tapping on the Power off option

-Button allocation on Samsung Devices
+Button layout on Samsung Devices

 Releasing the power key on Samsung’s Boot logo